 This beach is the one right before Zjnan, and it’s also lovely and well-maintained (pebbly again of course).
 It’s also deep and calm, and popular with locals.

-It has less of a vibe though so I tend not to head here as much, unless it’s to watch the sun rise after a night out in Split – perfect for that.
+It has less of a vibe though so I tend not to head here as much, unless it’s to watch the sunrise in Split after a night out – it’s perfect for that.
+There’s no cafe or beach bar here so be sure to bring your own food and drinks.

 5. Firule Beach